 It’s your hard work, after all.
 It doesn’t have to fade away.
 Creating new pins that link back to your oldies but goodies will keep them alive and well.

-Here’s the 5 Blogging Mistakes I Made That You Don’t Have To In A Nutshell
+Here’s the 5 Blogging Mistakes That Cost Me In A Nutshell

 So now that I’ve aired all my dirty laundry, here’s the list of do’s and don’t’s: